Grand Junction, Colorado: Sports

 Grand Junction's Colorado National Monument was home to a stage in the Coors Classic bicycle race known as "The Tour of the Moon" due to the Monument's unique landscape.

 Since 1958, the JUCO World Series has been played at Suplizio Field.
-The city also has a professional Minor League Baseball team, the Grand Junction Jackalopes, who play in the Pioneer Baseball League.
-The Jackalopes were formerly known as the Grand Junction Rockies and were a minor league affiliate of the Colorado Rockies, but became independent in 2020.
+The city is also home to a Minor League Baseball team, the Grand Junction Razorback Suckers, who play in the Pecos League.
+Until 2026, Grand Junction was home to the Grand Junction Jackalopes, who played in the Pioneer League.
+The Jackalopes were formerly known as the Grand Junction Rockies, playing as a minor-league affiliate of the Colorado Rockies until becoming independent in 2020.
+In September 2025, the Jackalopes announced that they would relocate from Grand Junction to a new city.

+Grand Junction is also home to a minor league hockey team, the Grand Junction River Hawks.
+The River Hawks compete in the North American Hockey League, and play their home games at River City Sportsplex in Grand Junction.

-Both Suplizio Field and Stocker Stadium also host Colorado Mesa University as well as School District 51 sporting events.
+Both Suplizio Field and Stocker Stadium also host Colorado Mesa University athletic events, as well as School District 51 sporting events.
+Stocker Stadium serves as the home football field for the Colorado Mesa Mavericks, as well as Grand Junction High School, Central High School, Fruita Monument High School, and Palisade High School.

 Parks and recreation

 The Grand Junction area has developed as a mountain biking destination, with many bikers coming from the Front Range of Colorado, the Salt Lake City area, and as far away as California to enjoy the area's abundant single-track trails.
 Two prominent trails are the Tabeguache and Kokopelli trails, the latter running from near Loma to Moab, Utah.
 Fruita, Colorado, with its 18-Road trail system, is within 10 miles of the city and has become a major mountain biking destination.